Damp and mould

 Read our advice on preventing damp and mould below and always remember 'STAR':

 Report urgent issues by calling our repairs line on 01226 787878.
-For non-urgent repairs or damp and mould concerns report it online using the button below.
+For non-urgent repairs or damp and mould concerns report it online by visiting this page.
 Urgent issues include anything that's a risk to your health or could cause serious damage to your home.

 Spot the signs